 E- ELEVATION- sit upright as much as possible, using two pillows to keep the body propped up when sleeping.

-Drugs – NSAIDS- non steroid anti-inflammatory drugs can be used.
+Drugs – You can use NSAIDS.
+That is, non steroid anti-inflammatory drugs.
 Ex.
 Ibuprofen

 - Shingles – disease caused by secondary activation of chicken pox virus.

 (due to varicella zoster virus).
 Therefore likely cause of chest pain in someone who recently had chicken pox.

 It’s a sharp band like pain.
 After sometime a rash may appear on one side of body limited to a particular area, which doesn’t cross to the midline of the body to go to the other side.